-The Provost’s Office is launching a Distance Education Certificate program in June.
-With the help of the CARES Act and the Provost’s Office, instructors who participate this summer will earn stipends for completing courses in the program.
+The Provost’s Office has launched a Distance Education Certificate program.
+With the help of the CARES Act and the Provost’s Office, instructors who participate will earn stipends for completing courses in the program.
 Anyone developing or reconfiguring a course for any of the distance education modalities is encouraged to participate.

 The certificate program consists of three courses.
 Instructors will earn stipends after completing each of the courses, which act as steps in the certification sequence.
 Instructors will earn a badge after completing the first and second courses in the sequence, and the distance education certificate after completing the third course.

 Course Availability & Deadlines